frequency-chain/frequency/designdocs/capacity_staking_rewards_implementation.md

 #### 3. change_staking_target(origin, from, to, amount)
 Changes a staking account detail's target MSA Id to a new one by `amount` Rules for this are similar to unstaking; if `amount` would leave less than the minimum staking  amount for the `from` target, the entire amount is retargeted.
-No more than `T::MaxUnlockingChunks` staking amounts may be retargeted within this Thawing Period.
-Each call creates one chunk.
 Emits a `StakingTargetChanged` event with the parameters of the extrinsic.
+To prevent spam, we limit the number of times an account can retarget.

 ```rust
 /// Sets the target of the staking capacity to a new target.
 /// This adds a chunk to `StakingAccountDetails.stake_change_unlocking chunks`, up to `T::MaxUnlockingChunks`.